-How much profit you've made from your ads compared to how much you've spent on those ads.
+How much profit you've made from your ads and free product listings compared to how much you've spent on them.

-To calculate ROI, take the revenue that resulted from your ads, subtract your overall costs, then divide by your overall costs: ROI = (Revenue - Cost of goods sold) / Cost of goods sold.
+To calculate ROI, take the revenue that resulted from your ads and listings, subtract your overall costs, then divide by your overall costs: ROI = (Revenue - Cost of goods sold) / Cost of goods sold.

-ROI is typically the most important measurement for advertisers because it shows the real effect that Google Ads has on your business.
-While it's helpful to know the number of clicks and impressions that you get, it's even better to know how your ads are contributing to the success of your business.
+ROI is typically the most important measurement for retailers because it shows the real effect that Google Ads has on your business.
+While it's helpful to know the number of clicks and impressions you get, it's even better to know how your ads and listings are contributing to the success of your business.